ElenaKosobrodova/polymer-database/README.md

 # polymer-database
-A database of FTIR-ATR spectra of polymers
+Database of FTIR-ATR spectra of polymers